black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 Declare a functionCall variable, and assign it this regular expression: /([a-z0-9]*)\(([0-9., ]*)\)(?!.*\()/i

 This expression will look for function calls like sum(1, 4).

+# Step 84
+Declare a toNumberList function that takes an args parameter and implicitly returns the result of splitting the args by commas.
+Then chain a map method to your split method and pass in parseFloat as the argument to the map method.